 Peace.
 Flexibility.
 Core strength.
-This is what I believe are some of the commonly-touted benefits of taking up a weekly yoga class.
+This is what I believe are some of the commonly-touted benefits of taking up a weekly Yoga Studio Training Accreditation Program.
 But this ancient practice has taken a modern turn to help you release all those angry emotions you have bottled inside you.
 Maybe you find traditional yoga a bit too gentle, too serene.
 Maybe all the quiet exhaling, namastes and long pauses aren’t quite your speed.
 Maybe you’d rather scream obscenities and then drink a beer, in which case, ‘Rage Yoga’ could be the latest trend to help you find calmness and release pent-up frustrations during stressful times.

 Lindsay Istace, founder of Rage Yoga, explains it as “A practice involving stretching, positional exercises and bad humour, with the goal of attaining good health and to become zen.”
 The classes were born after Istace experienced a painful breakup and traditional yoga classes did not provide the solution to all the anger she felt deep inside.
 “The super serene and ultra-calm environment works well for a lot of people but it made me feel like I was standing in a library full of gymnasts,” says Istace.
 She continues to say that combining swearing and screaming with her yoga practice helped her overcome addiction and anger issues.